Open a PDF version to print this topic

 Your pelvic floor muscles run from your pubic bone at the front of your pelvis to your tail bone at the back.
 They help to control your bladder and bowel and support your pelvic organs.
 Pregnancy often makes these muscles weak, and the tear will have injured them.

-There are several other things you can do to help your healing:
+There are several other things you can do to help your healing.

 While you recover, you may have some mild pain or soreness in your perineum.

-Tell your midwife, LMC or GP if:
+Tell your midwife, LMC or general practice team if:

 HealthInfo recommends the following pages

 Written by Physiotherapy Services and Maternity Services, Christchurch Women's Hospital.
 Adapted by HealthInfo clinical advisers.
-Last reviewed February 2022.
+Last reviewed November 2024.

 Sources